- Genome Browser

 The Consensus Coding Sequence Project is a list of transcript coding sequence (CDS) genomic regions that are identically annotated by RefSeq and Ensembl/GENCODE.
 CCDS undergoes extensive manual review and you can consider these a subset of either gene track, filtered for high quality.
 The CCDS identifiers are very stable and allow you to link easily between the different databases.
 As the name implies, it does not cover UTR regions or non-coding transcripts.

 For the tracks "UCSC Genes" (hg19) or "GENCODE Genes" (hg38), click on their title and on the configuration page, uncheck the box "Show splice variants".
 Only a single transcript will be shown.
-The method for how this transcript is selected is described in the track documentation below the configuration settings.
+The method for how this transcript is selected is described in the next section below and in the track documentation.

 For the track NCBI RefSeq (hg38), you can activate the subtrack "RefSeq HGMD".
 It contains only the transcripts that are part of the Human Gene Mutation Database.

 This is a common request, but very often this is not necessary when designing an analysis.
 You will have to make a choice of this single transcript using some mechanism, and this choice will affect your pipeline results.
 It may be easier to keep all transcripts.
 For example, instead of annotating enhancers with the closest "best-transcript", you can annotate them with the closest exon of any transcript.
-When mapping variants to transcripts, you can map to all transcripts and sort these by accession ID, showing mainly the first.
-When segmenting the chromosomes into gene loci, you can use the union of all transcripts of a gene rather than select a single "best" transcript.
+When mapping variants to transcripts, you can map to all transcripts and and show the transcript with the worst impact first.
+When segmenting the chromosomes into gene loci, you can use the union of all transcripts of a gene, adding some predefined distance, rather than selecting a single "best" transcript.

-That being said, data tables called "knownCanonical" are available for many assemblies.
-They try to select only a single transcript/isoform per gene, if possible.
+That being said, the main gene tracks have tables that try to take guess the most interesting transcript per gene.
+For the knownGene tracks (UCSC genes on hg19, Gencode on hg38 and mm10), data tables called "knownCanonical" are available for many assemblies.
+They try to select only a single transcript/isoform per gene, if possible and for RefSeq similar options exist.

 knownCanonical identifies the canonical isoform of each cluster ID or gene using the ENSEMBL gene IDs to define each cluster.
 The canonical transcript is chosen using the APPRIS principal transcript when available.
 If no APPRIS tag exists for any transcript associated with the cluster, then a transcript in the BASIC set is chosen.
 If no BASIC transcript exists, then the longest isoform is used.